barionleg/ANTs_wiki/Deprecated-or-legacy-ANTs-programs.md

 ANTs has been developed over many years and several programs and scripts are no longer actively maintained.
 Generally, ANTs policy is to leave these programs available for backwards compatibility and reproducibility.
+Some of these programs continue to be useful, but it is unlikely that new features will be added.

 In the list below, the currently maintained version of the program or script is listed in parentheses, where available.